Configuring MAC ACLs

 switch(config-mac-acl)# statistics per-entry

-Specifies that the device maintains global statistics for packets that match the rules in the ACL.
+Use the no statistics per-entry command to stop the device from maintaining global statistics for packets that match the rules in the ACL.

 Example: